 The Quebec Court of Appeal is the general court of appeal for Quebec.

-Its jurisdiction is very broad as it hears appeals from any judgment from which an appeal lies throughout Quebec and in all matters, unless the appeal is expressly assigned to the jurisdiction of another court.
+Its jurisdiction is very broad as the Court may hear appeals from judgments in all matters from which an appeal lies throughout Quebec, unless the appeal is expressly assigned to the jurisdiction of another court.

-As a general rule, the Court of Appeal exercises its jurisdiction in panels of three judges, but the this number may be increased – usually to five – in cases the Chief Justice deems appropriate.
-The Code of Civil Procedure does not provide for a maximum number of judges on a panel.
-It is not impossible to imagine a case where the Chief Justice could ask all the judges of the Court to sit.
-The court would then sit in banco, but this has never happened in the recent history of the Court.
+As a general rule, the Court of Appeal exercises its jurisdiction through panels of three judges.
+However, this number may be increased – usually to five – where the Chief Justice deems this to be appropriate.
+The Code of Civil Procedure does not limit the maximum number of judges sitting on a panel.
+It is possible, therefore, to imagine a case where the Chief Justice could ask all the judges of the Court to sit.
+The court would then sit in banco, although this has not happened in the recent history of the Court.

-The Code of Civil Procedure and several specific statutes, both provincial and federal, confer jurisdiction on a judge of the Court of Appeal sitting alone (usually referred to as a judge in chambers) on certain matters, for example, leave to appeal, release from custody of a convicted accused pending appeal or case management in appeal.
-A judge in chambers, however, can defer any such motion to a panel of the Court.
+The Code of Civil Procedure and several specific statutes also provide for some matters to be heard by a judge of the Court of Appeal sitting alone (usually referred to as a judge in chambers).
+For example, a judge sitting alone may issue case management decisions or hear applications for leave to appeal or for release from custody of a convicted accused pending appeal.
+A judge in chambers may also defer any such decision to a panel of the Court.

-There is an extensive list of federal and provincial statutes, in addition to the Code of Civil Procedure, the Criminal Code and the Code of Penal Procedure, which provides for a right to appeal as of right or with leave, depending on the circumstances.
-It is eloquent testimony to the wide variety of topics that appeal judges are called upon to decide throughout their career that the list includes, by way of illustration, the following statutes:
+Numerous federal and provincial statutes provide for a right to appeal as of right or with leave.
+The limited list below is a testament to the wide variety of topics that appeal judges are called upon to decide throughout their careers: